 Falfurrias is a very small city located in the state of Texas.
 With a population of 4,962 people and two constituent neighborhoods, Falfurrias is the 362nd largest community in Texas.

 Unlike some cities, Falfurrias isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Falfurrias are a mix of both white- and blue-collar jobs.
 Overall, Falfurrias is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Falfurrias who work in food service (19.31%), law enforcement and fire fighting (11.27%), and office and administrative support (9.62%).
+There are especially a lot of people living in Falfurrias who work in office and administrative support (15.25%), food service (13.93%), and sales jobs (9.08%).

+Falfurrias is an extremely ethnically-diverse city.
 The people who call Falfurrias home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Falfurrias, accounting for 91.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Falfurrias residents report their race to be White, followed by Asian.
-Falfurrias also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 88.98% of the city’s residents.
-Important ancestries of people in Falfurrias include Italian, English, Scottish, and Portuguese.
+Important ancestries of people in Falfurrias include German, English, Scottish, and Hungarian.

 The most common language spoken in Falfurrias is Spanish.
 Other important languages spoken here include English and Korean.